mfrntic/eudr-api-client/README.md

 const client = new EudrSubmissionClient({
   username: 'your-username',
   password: 'your-password',
   // Use "eudr-test" EUDR Traces acceptance environment, use "eudr" for production environment
-   webServiceClientId: 'eudr-test' // See [Configuration](#configuration) section for details });
+  webServiceClientId: 'eudr-test', // See [Configuration](#configuration) section for details
+  ssl: false // SSL configuration: true for secure (production), false for development });
 ```